Theories of Consciousness (tcc)

 Integration by Constraints distinguishes two levels of theoretical claim:

-Constraints are features of the phenomenon that any adequate account must explain.
+Constraints are features of the phenomenon that any complete framework must accommodate.
 They are discovered, not chosen.
 A constraint says: “Whatever consciousness is, it exhibits this feature.”
 Some constraints sit comfortably within multiple frameworks — integration, for instance, is equally at home in physicalism and idealism.
 Others create differential pressure: they are accommodated more naturally by one framework than another, or resist accommodation by one entirely.
 Both kinds are genuine constraints — features of the territory, not artifacts of interpretation.
 What makes something a constraint is that it is a discovery about the structure of consciousness, not a claim about what consciousness ultimately is.

 Commitments are claims about the ultimate nature of the phenomenon.
 They are adopted, not discovered.
 They position the theorist within a specific ontological framework.
 A commitment says: “Consciousness is fundamentally this kind of thing.”
 The claim that “consciousness involves integration” is a constraint; the claim that “integration in physical substrates produces consciousness” is a commitment — it adds an ontological direction that the structural finding does not establish.